Disease Guide ·Cataracts ·2026

 3How successful is cataract surgery in dogs?

-Cataract surgery has a success rate of about 90-95% when performed by an experienced veterinary ophthalmologist on a good surgical candidate.
-Most dogs regain functional vision within days of surgery.
-Complications can include post-operative inflammation (uveitis), glaucoma, retinal detachment, or lens capsule opacification.
-Long-term success rates decrease slightly over years.
-Diabetic dogs have slightly higher complication rates but still benefit greatly from surgery.
+90-95% success rate by experienced veterinary ophthalmologists.
+Most dogs regain vision within days.
+Complications: uveitis, glaucoma, retinal detachment, lens capsule opacification.
+Diabetic dogs have higher complication rates but still benefit greatly.

 4Do all dogs with cataracts go blind?